-Firewatch is also a beautiful in another way – the way how it deals with conversation and relationships when you can’t see the person on the other side – remote relationships if you will – and it’s arguably Firewatch’s biggest achievement.
+Firewatch is also beautiful in another way – the way how it deals with conversation and relationships when you can’t see the person on the other side – a remote relationship if you will – and it’s arguably Firewatch’s biggest achievement.

 The gameplay in Firewatch is a very simple fetch quest, although it’s what happens between the fetching that is at the crux of the game.
-You are radioed by your boss, Delilah, to deal with certain issues that arise as a warden of a vast area of forest.
-Collecting supplies, putting out camp fires – that kind of thing.
-However, not all is as it seems and over the 4 – 5 hours of play you’ll uncover an interesting mystery and which is all about one thing – trust.
+You are radioed by your boss, Delilah, to deal with certain issues that arise as a park warden of a vast area of forest.
+Collecting supplies, putting out campfires – that kind of thing.
+However, not all is as it seems and over the 4 – 5 hours of play you’ll uncover an interesting mystery.
+You’ll be left asking questions and wanting answers but how you choose your conversation points is up to you.
+Underpinning it all is one thing – trust.
 Trust in the one woman you have contact with – Delilah.

 Delilah is without doubt the star of the show.
 Cissy Jones does a fantastic job voicing a woman who balances sarcasm, wit, sass and vulnerability and be able to flip between them in a few sentences.
 She’s the boss you’d go down the pub with for a laugh but she’d kick your arse if you aren’t pulling your weight in a heartbeat.
 For each thing you do in Firewatch, you can talk to Delilah about it.
 You don’t have to – but she’s the kind of girl you’d like to have around to chat with so you end up reporting things right down to getting stung by a bee.
 It’s a testament to the character and writing strength that when she’s not around you miss her.